Reviews You Can Rely On

 Our Verdict

 If you've just found a box of old family photos and want to make sure your memories will survive well into the digital age, then the Epson Perfection V39 is one the best, easiest, and least expensive ways we've found to accomplish that feat.
-It is one of the smaller models in our review of the best scanners and it packs away easily when not in use.
+It is one of the smaller models in our review of scanners and it packs away easily when not in use.
 It has a fairly simple operation and nice touches like automatically recognizing multiple photos being placed on the scanning bed and saving them as separate files.
 We love it for photo digitization projects.
 Plus, you get all this for a budget-friendly price, and we think it is an excellent addition to anyone's home office.

 REASONS TO BUY